mentalsmash/uno/README.md

    At a minimum, you must specify a name for the UVN, and the identity of the UVN's administrator.

-   An RTI license file must be specified, and it will be copied in the registry's directory, so that it can be later included in agent bundles.

    The UVN registry must be initialized in an empty (or non-existent) directory, and it is created using command `uno define uvn`: